 Gail Dreifus bought her first guitar at“Goodwill” at the age of 14 and has been writing songs since she could string a series of basic chords together.
 Starting with songs of protest and heartfelt love songs, Gail also writes about nature and history.
 Inspired by living in YosemiteNational Park, she developed a program of original songs about the park which has been performed for over 25 years for children and their guardians.
 Her songs are catchy, appealing and it is surprising to note how much information is incorporated in the lyrics.

 Gail has produced seven CDs for National Parks across the United States and has performed them with her children’s band, “Recycled String Band.”
 This band was formed in 1990, and continues to delight audiences with songs about nature and ecology.
 Her writing credits include an award from the National Park Service in Washington, DC for her musical Interpretation and presentation of national parks and monuments.
 Gail has performed at conventions, libraries, schools, museums, radio and television and for her students.
-She teaches English and History in a one-room school in El Portal, CA. Aside from writing and performing children’s music, Gail is part of Colorado Road band, which performs the bands original music throughout California.
+She teaches English and History in a one-room school in El Portal, CA. Aside from writing and performing children’s music, Gail is part of Meltwater Bridge Band, which performs Gail’s original music throughout California.
 Find out more at Gail’s website.